hip dysplasia in dogs

 These are all symptoms consistent with hip dysplasia.
 Hip dysplasia is a term that is used a lot, but I would venture a guess that many pet owners don’t fully understand exactly what it means.

 What is hip dysplasia?

 Dysplasia means “abnormality of development”, and hip dysplasia is just that – hips that have not developed properly and are now suffering from some degree of instability.
 Joint instability is a bad thing because the body will make every attempt to remedy this instability by remodeling the joint.
 It is this remodeling process that is an underlying cause of arthritis.

 Instability also causes abnormal wear and tear on a joint, and over time this wear and tear degrades the delicate smooth areas that make up the joint’s internal workings.
 All of these changes are irreversible and can be very painful for our pets.

-To better understand an unstable hip joint, it is easiest to envision the hip as it is typically described – a ball in socket.
-The femur, or the thigh bone, connects to the pelvis by forming a ball shaped projection that fits neatly into the socket on the pelvis.
+To better understand an unstable hip joint, it is easiest to envision the hip as it is typically described – a ball in a socket.
+The femur, or the thigh bone, connects to the pelvis by forming a ball-shaped projection that fits neatly into the socket on the pelvis.